 Quiche is usually baked in a savory crust and often contains more cream than a frittata.
 A frittata is crustless and cooks much quicker than a quiche, often at a higher temperature.

-What Pan Can Be Used to Make a Frittata?
+What Pan Can Be Used to Make this Spinach Mushroom Frittata?

 A cast-iron skillet is the best choice for making a frittata.
 They are naturally non-stick, ovenproof and can handle high heat.
 If you don't have cast-iron (you should get one!) you can use a stainless steel pan.
 You will want to add extra butter or oil to the pan so your frittata doesn't stick.